 Locating Mission Style Furniture

-Collecting antique furniture can be fun, though pricey if you are collecting authentic pieces.
+Collecting antique furniture can be fun, although pricey if you are collecting authentic pieces.
 Furniture items that were hand crafted during the Arts and Crafts Movement are considered investments since the pieces will continue to grow in value.
-Reproductions are easily found though in many furniture store collections and can be purchased for reasonable prices.
+Reproductions are easily found in furniture store collections and can be purchased for reasonable prices.
 Places to find authentic Mission pieces include:

 - A maker's mark is very important to prove an item is authentic.
 Look for stamps and labels which indicate who manufactured the item.

 - Form and design are important in terms of value.
 If the piece of furniture is made in the Mission style but it isn't comfortable, its value will be much less.
 An example of this is the Mission style rocking chair - pretty to look at but uncomfortable to rock in.

 - Finish color, quality and original hardware are important to collectors because they can help determine the age of the piece.
 Original pieces were made with darker finishes to the wood.

 - Leather upholstery in good condition can greatly increase the value of the furniture piece, but it is extremely rare to find original leather cushions on Mission furniture.